LDAR-Sim/LDAR_Sim/ParameterMigrationGuide.md

     program_name: P_none
     ```

-    Ideally the name of the should also be P_none.yaml, but this is not required.
+    Ideally the name of the file should also be P_none.yaml, but this is not required.

 2. Copy the key value pairs of the following parameters from the baseline program if they exist: